MicrosoftDocs/win32/desktop-src/WmiSdk/qualifiers-specific-to-the-wdm-provider.md

 ---
-Description: 'The following qualifiers are used by the WDM Provider in device driver MOF files when they are extracting data from WNODEs to generate instances of WDM driver classes.'
+Description: The following qualifiers are used by the WDM Provider in device driver MOF files when they are extracting data from WNODEs to generate instances of WDM driver classes.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '11b0af59-979f-4908-baef-c9ec564b3cfd'
+ms.assetid: 11b0af59-979f-4908-baef-c9ec564b3cfd
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Qualifiers Specific to the WDM Provider
+title: Qualifiers Specific to the WDM Provider ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Qualifiers Specific to the WDM Provider